GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-05-24-Ansible-Hello-World-Playbook.markdown

 localhost                  : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-And there you go, this is how you run a simple hello world playbook with ansible to get started with ansible.
+And there you go, this is how you run a simple hello world playbook to get started with ansible.
 Have fun automating all things :)